Will Coghlan

-William Coghlan (born 6 March 1941) is a former tennis player from Australia.
+William Coghlan was a former tennis player from Australia.
 He was active from 1958 to 1979 and won 22 career singles titles.
+Will died April 14th 2023.

 Biography

 Coghlan won the junior title at the 1960 Australian Championships.

 A Melbourne real estate agent by profession, he made regular appearances at his home grand slam tournament, twice making the third round.
 He was a semi-final in the men's doubles at the 1967 Australian Championships, partnering David Power of the United States.

-He is a younger brother of tennis player Lorraine Coghlan.
+He was the younger brother of tennis player Lorraine Coghlan.